Barun-Barua/EBHI-seg-MobileVit-/README.md

 The splits of the dataset (Train,Val,Test) used in this study is provided in `\Splits` directory.
 The files are
 ```
 ---/training_images.csv---->contains the images names and class name in form of path of images used in training
----/training_mask.csv---->contains the segmentation names and class name in form of path of corresponding masks used in training
+---/training_mask.csv---->contains the segmentation mask names and class name in form of path of corresponding masks used in training
 ---/val_images.csv---->contains the images names and class name in form of path of images used in validation during training
----/val_mask.csv---->contains the segmentation names and class name in form of path of corresponding masks used in validation during training
+---/val_mask.csv---->contains the segmentation mask names and class name in form of path of corresponding masks used in validation during training
 ---/test_images.csv---->contains the images names and class name in form of path of images used in evaluation
----/test_mask.csv---->contains the segmentation names and class name in form of path of corresponding masks used in evaluation
+---/test_mask.csv---->contains the segmentation mask names and class name in form of path of corresponding masks used in evaluation
 ```